A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 The difference between AM and FM radio

-It’s the simplest form of radio, and it’s capable of providing a steady wave of information – although audio quality can suffer.
+AM is the simplest form of radio, capable of providing a steady wave of information – although audio quality can suffer.

 The rate of the signal is un-modulated and unchanged until information is introduced to the signal.
 When the frequency modulates between low and high, voice and music is currently being transmitted within the carrier frequency.

-During this operation, only the frequency of the waves change– the amplitude remains the same.
+During this process, only the frequency of the radio waves change– the amplitude remains the same.

 Frequency modulation radio operates at a much higher range than AM radio.
 Additionally, the distance scope of the FM radio is much more limited than AM.
 Most FM stations can only reach across a maximum of 100 miles.

 However, despite its limitations, FM radio is much better for music than AM.
-If you’re wondering “When did FM radio start?” it was at the time when people were looking desperately for a better sound quality from their radio stations.
+Therefore, if you’re wondering “When did FM radio start?”, it was at the time when people were looking desperately for a better sound quality from their FM radio stations.

 While FM radios offer enhanced sound quality to listeners, they also require additional stations to carry signals as far as possible.
-FM radios are also commonly delivered in stereo.
+They’re also commonly delivered in stereo.
 Only a few AM stations can broadcast stereo signals.

-Additionally, while FM signals are less susceptible to things like interference and noise, they’re frequently limited by physical barriers like hills and buildings, which impacts their overall reception.
+Additionally, while FM signals are less susceptible to things like interference and noise, they’re frequently limited by physical barriers like hills and buildings, impacting their overall reception.

 That’s why you’ll find yourself picking up some radio stations more easily depending on where you are in your town or city.

 When was FM radio invented and why?